-Calcitonin works in partnership with another hormone called parathyroid hormone.
 Parathyroid hormone is made by parathyroid glands.
 These sit behind and are attached to the thyroid gland.

 The parathyroid glands are left behind if you have your thyroid gland removed.
 But they can be affected by the operation and may take a while to get back to normal.

-How common is it
+How common is thyroid cancer?